apple/foundationdb/pull_request_template.md

 [] The code is properly formatted (consider running `git clang-format`).

 ### Performance
-[] All CP-hot paths are well optimized.
+[] All CPU-hot paths are well optimized.
 [] The proper containers are used (for example `std::vector` vs `VectorRef`).
 [] There are no new known `SlowTask` traces.